 Our collection will be beneficial to students, researchers and academic interested in ballet, dance and related topics.
 Find more information about our collections and activities on our website, our library catalogue, or follow us on twitter @RADLibrary.
 To arrange a visit contact us on email@example.com or 02073268032.

-SUNCAT would very much like to thank Ian for introducing the library and its journal collection.
-If you would like to write a post on your SUNCAT Contributing Library and its serials collections or would like to join SUNCAT please contact us at firstname.lastname@example.org.
+SUNCAT would very much like to thank Carlos for introducing the library and its journal collection.
+If you would like to write a post on your SUNCAT Contributing Library and its serials collections please contact us at firstname.lastname@example.org.